-2017/18/19 - Halo thinning around a proportion of the mature Oaks in 5a will be undertaken to encourage native natural regeneration where this is very limited and age structure poorly represented.
-Oaks selected for halo thinning will be on the basis of best form and vigour.
+2025/26/27 - Halo thinning around mature Oaks in 5a to encourage native natural regeneration where this is very limited and age structure poorly represented.
+Oaks selected for halo thinning will be based on best form and vigour.

-6.0 WORK PROGRAMME
+5. WORK PROGRAMME